 Hello : )

-On the outside and for appearances sake in 2008 I was successful.
+On the outside and for appearances sake prior to the breakdown I was successful.
 I owned a small to medium sized recruitment business with offices in London and Birmingham, I had a very nice car and a 3 storey house in Greenwich.

 On the inside I was a mess.
 I wasn’t happy.
 I was bordering on being a workaholic and was definitely hiding in my work because I was too scared to live.
 I avoided friends as much as possible kidding myself even that I was too busy or tired to socialise.

 The breakdown turned out to be the biggest blessing and from very early on I somehow knew on a higher level that it was a good thing.

 Since the breakdown I have spent the last 10 years effectively working on myself, healing myself and going inside.
 I practice what I preach and I work on myself every day.
 Suffice to say that I am a much happier, more balanced and secure Man than I was 10 years ago but the journey goes on.

 Post-breakdown I tried everything I could to get well including the weird, the wacky and thankfully some very powerful things that made a massive difference to my life.
 I studied those.

 My studies gave me a set of amazing tools and processes that helped me see and clear the blocks that were in the way of my success.
 It wasn’t necessarily just about working harder.